madmonki/GhostieHunt/README.md

 ## Ghostie Hunt

 You are a ghost hunter on a mission.
 But those ghosts are little friendly and cute.
-You have to get them before the time runs out! :timer: :ghost:
+You have to get them before the time runs out! :alarm_clock: :ghost:

 > **WASD** - Move